ricky85ps/libh3/contributing.md

-## It is great you'd like to contribute!
+# It is great you'd like to contribute

 First, thank you!